-- Building on Bureau research and other sources, the Bureau is engaged in policy analysis and further research initiatives in preparation for a rulemaking on overdraft programs on checking accounts.
+- The Bureau is developing a final rule to address consumer harms from practices related to payday loans, auto title loans, and other similar credit products, including failure to determine whether consumers have the ability to repay without default or re-borrowing and certain payment collection practices.
+The Bureau issued a Notice of Proposed Rulemaking in June 2016.
+The deadline for comments on the Notice of Proposed Rulemaking is October 7, 2016.
+Among other things, the proposal would require lenders to make a reasonable determination that the consumer has the ability to repay a covered loan before extending credit.
+It would also require lenders to make certain disclosures before attempting to collect payments from consumers' accounts and restrict lenders from making additional payment collection attempts after two consecutive attempts have failed. - Building on Bureau research and other sources, the Bureau is engaged in policy analysis and further research initiatives in preparation for a rulemaking on overdraft programs on checking accounts.
 The CFPB issued a white paper in June 2013 based primarily on supervisory data from several large banks that highlighted a number of possible consumer protection concerns, including how consumers opt in to overdraft coverage for ATM and one-time debit card transactions, overdraft coverage limits, transaction posting order, overdraft and insufficient funds fee structure, and involuntary account closures.
 In July 2014, the CFPB released a report, based on data from the same sources, providing additional information about the outcomes of consumers who do and do not opt in to overdraft coverage for ATM and one-time debit card transactions.
-The July 2014.report also explored the transactions that overdraw consumer accounts.
-The CFPB is continuing to engage in additional research and has begun consumer testing initiatives relating to the opt-in process. - The Bureau has proposed a rule concerning the use of agreements providing for arbitration of any future dispute between covered persons and consumers in connection with the offering or providing of consumer financial products or services.
-The proposed rule followed issuance of a report, which was required by the Dodd-Frank Act, and released in March 2015.
+The July 2014 report also explored the transactions that overdraw consumer accounts.
+The CFPB is continuing to engage in additional research and has begun consumer testing initiatives relating to the opt-in process.

+■ The Bureau has proposed a rule concerning the use of agreements providing for arbitration of any future dispute between covered persons and consumers in connection with the offering or providing of consumer financial products or services.
+The proposed rule followed issuance of a report, which was required by the Dodd-Frank Act, which was released in March 2015.
 The proposal would prohibit covered providers of certain consumer financial products and services from using an arbitration agreement to bar the consumer from filing or participating in a class action.
 Under the proposal, companies would still be able to include arbitration clauses in their contracts.
 However, for contracts subject to the proposal, the clauses would have to say explicitly that they cannot be used to stop consumers from being part of a class action in court.
-The proposal would also require a covered provider that has an arbitration agreement to submit specified arbitral records to the Bureau.
+The proposal would also require a covered provider that has an arbitration agreement and that is involved in arbitration pursuant to a pre-dispute arbitration agreement to submit specified arbitral records to the Bureau.
 The Bureau has received several thousand comments on the proposal.